 Today, the contributions of police social workers loom large in emergency response efforts.
 These efforts are evolving nationwide, as new programs emerge that apply social workers’ expertise to a variety of emergency situations.

 Individuals drawn to the challenges and rewards of police social work may consider earning an online Bachelor of Social Work to ready themselves for this pivotal, demanding, and timely role.

 All social workers aid people in crisis.
-When an event is urgent and life threatening, social workers join other first responders — such as firefighters, emergency medical technicians, or police officers — on the front lines.
-Social workers continue to administer assistance, guidance, and healing after the immediate crisis has passed and those affected are gathering strength to deal with it.
+When an event is urgent and life-threatening, social workers join other first responders — such as firefighters, emergency medical technicians, or police officers — on the front line.
+Social workers continue to administer assistance, guidance, and healing after the immediate crisis has passed and those affected are gathering strength to deal with the outcome.

 Contribution of Social Workers to Crisis Intervention

 What exactly does a social worker contribute to crisis intervention?
 Historically and today, crisis intervention social workers support and advise people in distress, keeping them from harming themselves and others.
 They also arrange for care and counseling after stressful events and disasters.

 Disasters can disproportionately affect those vulnerable populations whom social workers are educated and trained to assist.
 These populations typically include the following:

 - People with mental illness

 - People experiencing suicidal thoughts

 Violent crime is both an outgrowth of trauma and a crisis in itself.
 Many factors have combined to bring about today’s uptick in violent crime.